skeeto/skeeto.github.com/_posts/2014-08-29-Quicksort.markdown

 ~~~

 And since we'll need it later, here's a `COUNT_OF` macro to get the
 length of arrays at compile time.
-There's a [less error prone
-version][countof] out there, but I'm keeping it simple.

 ~~~c
 #define COUNT_OF(x) (sizeof(x) / sizeof(0[x]))